poop-group-11/small-project/README.md

     in client folder: run 'npm start'
     if you get an error and server doesn't start, try running 'npm i -g npm' then try starting it again
+    if it STILL doesn't work, try running 'npm install' (could take a while) then try starting it again
     should open up in your browser automatically at localhost:3000